designstem/projects/algorithms/index.md

 Your **final task** is to create an algorithm for the "hardware" that you started this scenario with: paper and scissors!

 **Try to create a different algorithm from the one we started with.** Experiment with different folds and cuts.
-Don't be afraid to make a "mistake", there is no mistakes here, just different algorithms.
+Don't be afraid to make a "mistake," there are no mistakes here, just different algorithms.

 -